-Please understand that in this article we are not doing anything other than setting out the position with fridge freezers in the main as, some people are worried for their safety and that of their homes etc.
+Please understand that in this article we are not doing anything other than setting out the position with fridge freezers in the main as some people are worried about their safety and that of their homes etc.

 Ordinarily we would not have published an article like this at such a time as for us, it would appear as if we were being insensitive to the circumstances but, as we've been asked a lot since the Hotpoint fridge freezer was said to be the cause, we thought we'd be better to publish our thoughts on the matter to try to help those people that are concerned.

-This also allows us to help people by pointing them to this article rather that having to explain this over and over.
+This also allows us to help people by pointing them to this article rather than having to explain this over and over.

 So, this article is here for those reasons and none other.